The Grand Union: Excellence and innovation in social science research training

 How to apply

-Studentships for the 2020–21 academic year are currently being advertised on the OU jobs pages.
+Studentships for the 2021 academic year will be advertised on the OU jobs pages towards the end of 2020.

 Equal Opportunity is University policy